xiaodongus/encrypted-dns/README.md

-# For personal use project, please do not share and distribute, thank you!
+# iOS14 DoH and DoT profiles

-Configuration profiles for DNS HTTPS and DNS over TLS
+For personal use project, please do not share and distribute, thank you!

 ------